prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

             message: "Successfully reconciled with Prometheus"
 ```

+### Working

+#### How to get targets information in scrape resources ?

+The operator sends the GET request at regular interval to the config-reloader sidecar with the serviceMonitor selector labels as the request body, the sidecar container after receiving the request sends the /api/v1/targets request to prometheus-container, from the response it gets from the prometheus, it modifies the response based on the labels and send the response to the operator.
+The sidecar will remove critical informations from the response which can be used by attackers.

+#### How to clear refrences in status section if the workload is deleted ?

 Finalizers are used during the deletion of the config-resource and workload-resource to clear the refrences in the status-subresource.

 ## Alternatives